ssprasad-23/tic-tac-toe/README.md

 Installation
 Prerequisites
-	•	Node.js: Ensure you have Node.js installed.
-You can download it from here.
-	•	npm or yarn: Node package manager comes with Node.js.
+Node.js: Ensure you have Node.js installed.
+You can download it from here. npm or yarn: Node package manager comes with Node.js.
 Alternatively, you can use yarn.

 Installation Steps

-	1
- 	2	clone
+ 	1	clone
-	3	Install Dependencies - npm install
+	2	Install Dependencies - npm install
-	4	Run the Application - npm start
+	3	Run the Application - npm start

 Project Structure